SirPepe/ornament/Readme.md

 - **`targetOrTargetFactory` (EventTarget | (this: T) => EventTarget)**: The event target (or event-target-returning function) to subscribe to
 - **`eventName` (string)**: The event name to listen to
 - **`options` (object, optional)**: Event handling options, consisting of...
-  - **predicate (function, optional)**: If provided, controls whether or not the decorated method is called for a given event.
+  - **predicate (function `(this: T, event: Event) => boolean`, optional)**: If provided, controls whether or not the decorated method is called for a given event.
 Gets passed the event object and must return a boolean
   - **capture (boolean, optional):** [option for `addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#parameters)
   - **once (boolean, optional):** [option for `addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#parameters)
   - **passive (boolean, optional):** [option for `addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#parameters)